hurlycabalan/Soc-Investigation/Brute_Force_Attack_Report.md

 ---

-### Where to Paste Your Image:
-- **"Azure AD Sign-in Logs (Visual Evidence)"**: This is where you can paste your image.
-It serves as **visual evidence** supporting the failed login attempts and error codes mentioned earlier in the report.
+## Next Steps:
+1. **Upload the Image** to your GitHub repository under the "Visual Evidence" section.
+2. **Complete the Report** with any additional logs or details you want to add based on your further investigation.

 ---

-### Next Steps for You:
-1. **Upload the Image** to your GitHub repository (if it’s not already uploaded).
-2. Use the **Markdown image syntax** to link to the image, as shown above, under the "Visual Evidence" section.

-This should give your report a more **professional and engaging** look, combining both detailed manual analysis and visual context.
+This final version combines **all the previous elements** (investigation process, raw log data table, mitigation steps, lessons learned) into one cohesive and professional report.
+It also includes the **image for realism** and places where you can add your logs and screenshots directly.

+---

-Let me know if you need more adjustments or if you'd like further help with any of the sections!
+Feel free to paste the entire **MD content** into your GitHub file, and adjust it as needed.
+Let me know if you need any further tweaks!